Deltares-research/HydroFlows/docs/user_guide/method_library/intro.rst

-For Sfincs, the user can update the model with the event sets derived from the data methods (pluvial, fluvial or coastal forcings) using the :py:class:`~hydroflows.methods.sfincs.sfincs_update_forcing.SfincsUpdateForcing` method, run the model with the :py:class:`~hydroflows.methods.sfincs.sfincs_run.SfincsRun` method, and postprocess the model output with the :py:class:`~hydroflows.methods.sfincs.sfincs_postprocess.SfincsPostprocess` and :py:class:`~hydroflows.methods.sfincs.sfincs_downscale.SfincsDownscale` methods (see for example the `pluvial_hazard` notebook example)
+For Sfincs, the user can update the model with the event sets derived from the data methods (pluvial, fluvial or coastal forcings) using the :py:class:`~hydroflows.methods.sfincs.sfincs_update_forcing.SfincsUpdateForcing` method, run the model with the :py:class:`~hydroflows.methods.sfincs.sfincs_run.SfincsRun` method, and postprocess the model output with the :py:class:`~hydroflows.methods.sfincs.sfincs_postprocess.SfincsPostprocess` and :py:class:`~hydroflows.methods.sfincs.sfincs_downscale.SfincsDownscale` methods (see for example the `pluvial_hazard` notebook in in :ref:`examples`)

-For FIAT, the user can update the model with the postprocessed hazard maps derived from the :py:class:`~hydroflows.methods.sfincs.sfincs_postprocess.SfincsPostprocess` using the :py:class:`~hydroflows.methods.fiat.fiat_update.FIATUpdateHazard` method, run the model with the :py:class:`~hydroflows.methods.fiat.fiat_run.FIATRun` method, and postprocess the model output with the FIATVisualize method (in development; see for example the `pluvial_risk` notebook example).
+For FIAT, the user can update the model with the postprocessed hazard maps derived from the :py:class:`~hydroflows.methods.sfincs.sfincs_postprocess.SfincsPostprocess` using the :py:class:`~hydroflows.methods.fiat.fiat_update.FIATUpdateHazard` method, run the model with the :py:class:`~hydroflows.methods.fiat.fiat_run.FIATRun` method, and postprocess the model output with the ``FIATVisualize`` method (in development; see for example the `pluvial_risk` notebook in :ref:`examples`).

 A FloodAdapt database can be created using the HydroFlows event set definition with the :py:class:`~hydroflows.methods.flood_adapt.setup_flood_adapt.SetupFloodAdapt` method.

-For more information on how to combine these methods for flood risk analysis using HydroFlows, refer to the examples section for typical workflows.
+For guidance on combining these methods for flood risk analysis with HydroFlows, see the :ref:`examples` section for typical workflows.

 An overview with the current supported model-related methods in HydroFlows is shown in the table below.

-.. list-table:: Table overview with methods
+.. list-table:: Table overview with model-related methods
     :header-rows: 1
     :widths: 40 15 40 10 50